aalto-grades/aalto-grades/README.md

 password: password
 ```

-For instructions on running tests or individual parts of the system, see
+For instructions on running tests or individual parts of the system, see the
-`client/README.md`, `server/README.md`, and `e2e-tests/REAMDE.md`.
+REAMDE file of the corresponding directory, such as `client/README.md` and
+`server/README.md`.

 ## License